K-classes of delta-matroids and equivariant localization: Introduction

 \subsection{Acknowledgements}

 We thank Alex Fink, Steven Noble, Kris Shaw, and David Speyer for helpful conversations.
+We thank the referee for their helpful comments.
 The first author is partially supported by the US National Science Foundation (DMS-2001854 and DMS-2246518).
 The second author is supported by an NDSEG graduate fellowship.